UST-QuAntiL/nisq-analyzer-content/prioritization/README.md

 ### 1. Add Qiskit Credentials to docker-compose.override.yml
+1. Copy the [_docker-compose.override.yml](./Docker/_docker-compose.override.yml) file in the Docker folder to `docker-compose.override.yml`.
-Insert your Qiskit token at `QPROV_IBMQ_TOKEN: 'your-qiskit-token-here'` in the `docker-compose.override.yml`.
+2. Insert your Qiskit token at `QPROV_IBMQ_TOKEN: 'your-qiskit-token-here'` in the `docker-compose.override.yml`.

 **Note:** Currently only quantum computers of IBMQ are supported.